 Economic unions combine all aspects of the common market and also coordinate economic policy.
 Member countries then form joint economic institutions for this purpose.
 An example is the formation of the economic union of the European Union.

-Then, if the member countries agree to adopt a single currency, we will call it the monetary union.
-The Eurozone is an example, where it consists of EU members adopting the Euro as their currency.
+If the member countries agree to adopt a single currency, we will call it the monetary union.
+The Eurozone is an example, which consists of EU members adopting the Euro as their currency.

-The benefits and drawbacks of the economic bloc depend on how the member states take the agreement.
-Each type of trade bloc has different exposure to each member country.
-Also, fundamental economic factors, such as economic structure, competitive conditions, technological advancement, labor flexibility, affect the outcome of cooperation.
+The economic bloc’s benefits and drawbacks depend on how the member states implement the agreement.
+Each type of trade bloc has different exposures for each member country.
+Fundamental economic factors, such as economic structure, competitive conditions, technological advancement, and labor flexibility, also affect the outcome of cooperation.

 Trade bloc advantages